sensu/sensu-docs/content/sensu-go/5.0/guides/extract-metrics-with-checks.md

 In order to extract metrics from check output, you'll need to do the following:

-1. Configure the check `command` such that the command execution will output metrics in one of the [supported output metric formats][3].
+1. Configure the check `command` such that the command execution outputs metrics in one of the [supported output metric formats][3].
 2. Configure the check `output_metric_format` to one of the [supported output metric formats][3].